JaswanthP6878/chip8-emulator/README.md

 # Chip8 emulator
 chip8 emulators are simple virtual machines that can run a variety of games.
-This repo contains the backend(chip8_core) and two frontends(one to run the emulator on desktop usinf sdl2 library and other a wasm app to run on browsers).
+This repo contains the backend(chip8_core) and two frontends(one to run the emulator on desktop using sdl2 library and A WASM app to run on browsers)

 ---
 ### References